The Colorado Lawyer

 In and Around the Bar: Articles in this section generally are informational in nature and frequently cover topics specifically related to the CBA, including administration, legislation, and committees and sections programs and projects.
-The CBA President’s Message appears in this section, as well as write-ups about local bar association programs, projects, and services; articles on special rule change proposals or programs generated by the courts; CBA Formal Ethic Opinions; reports from CBA Sections and Committees and Minutes from CBA Board of Governors meetings; and annual reports from the CBA, Legal Aid Foundation, Colorado Trust Account Foundation Annual Report, and Colorado Commission on Judicial Discipline.
+The CBA President’s Message appears in this section, as well as write-ups about local bar association programs, projects, and services; articles on special rule change proposals or programs generated by the courts; CBA Formal Ethic Opinions; reports from CBA Sections and Committees and Minutes from CBA Board of Governors meetings; and annual reports from the CBA, Legal Aid Foundation, Colorado Trust Account Foundation, and Colorado Commission on Judicial Discipline.

 Bar News and The SideBar: In and Around the Bar also includes “Bar News” and “The SideBar” sections.
-The information in these pages is provided by CBA committees and sections and local bars, as well as law-related organizations around the state.
+The information in these pages is provided by CBA committees and sections; local, specialty, and minority bars; law-related organizations around the state; and individual members.
 CBA members are encouraged to send information about events and honorifics for inclusion in Bar News—short items about CBA sections, committees, administration, and local and minority/specialty bar association events and projects, as well as bar-sponsored legislation.
-In-house contacts for Bar News are Susie Klein (email@example.com) and Leona Martínez (firstname.lastname@example.org).
+In-house contacts for Bar News are Susie Klein (firstname.lastname@example.org) and Leona Martínez (email@example.com).
 The SideBar spotlights recent activities and special events around the Bar.
-It may be a short profile of exemplary CBA members or may recount lawyer activities outside the practice of law, as well as short profiles of individuals.
-In-house contact for The SideBar is Leona Martínez (email@example.com).
+It may be a short profile of exemplary CBA members or may recount lawyer activities outside the practice of law.
+In-house contact for The SideBar is Leona Martínez (firstname.lastname@example.org).